Monte Traversole 1441 m

 Starting point: Passo Nota 1208 m

-After a hairpin bend to the left, you will come under a narrow saddle at the altitude of 1347 m along the summit ridge, which is quickly reached.
+After a hairpin bend to the left, you will arrive under a narrow saddle at the altitude of 1347 m along the summit ridge, which is quickly reached.
 From the saddle we head towards the left on a very steep slope along the summit ridge.
 After skirting some limestone towers to the left, follow the last part of the path, leaving some other limestone outcrops on the right and up the summit top, gaining Monte Traversole.
-Go back along the same route until you reach the narrow saddle 1347 m, where we had reached the watershed, but instead of going down on the right along the route of the outward journey we remain along the ridge steeply uphill in the woods.
+Go back along the same route until you reach the same narrow saddle 1347 m, where we had reached the watershed, but instead of going down on the right along the route of the ascent we remain along the ridge steeply uphill in the woods.
 In short we gain the summit of Monte Tregadone m 1388.
 We proceed beyond the summit with a superb view towards Lake Garda.

-Climbed on a modest summit we descend briefly to a hunting lodge 1358 m.
+Climbed on a modest summit we descend briefly to a hunting shelter 1358 m.
 The path continues gaining a further little crest.
 We are at Passo Tregadone 1340 m.
 We continue on the path that diverges from the watershed passing on the left along the slope facing towards the Garda Lake.
 The path develops halfway skirting the top of Corna Vecchia.
 On a slight descent, gain the watershed again in coincidence with the saddle that divides the Corna Vecchia from the Corno Nero.

 We are at an important crossroads of paths.
 We ignore the trail n.
 102 that descends steeply to the left towards Limone.
-We ignore in the same way the path on the ridge in the direction of the Corno Nero and we go down to the right on an unmarked but obvious path, taking the Angelini Military Road shortly after.
+We ignore in the same way the path on the ridge straigt in the direction of the Corno Nero and we go down to the right on an unmarked but obvious path, taking the Angelini Military Road shortly after.
 To close the ring we follow it to the right following the slightly uphill path with the striking image of the dolomitic outcrops of the Corno della Marogna in front.
 We cross a series of five fairly short artificial tunnels and then ignore the fork to the right with a sign indicating "Corna Vecchia - Cima Traversole".
-Finally we return to gain the bifurcation to Monte Traversole followed in the ascent closing a nice ring.
+Finally we return to gain the fork to Monte Traversole followed in the ascent closing a nice ring.
 The return follows in the last stretch the outward route, finally bringing us back towards the end of the road.
-We arrive under the War Cemetery of 1918, which is reached rising up a meadow (after the visit you can go down directly to Passo Nota).
+We arrive under the 1918 War Cemetery, which is reached rising up a meadow (after the visit you can go down directly to Passo Nota).
 Continuing instead on the dirt road, you arrive at the refuge in a few minutes.

 Rifugio Alpini di Passo Nota